YusoXXX/battery-charging-analysis/README.md

 ---

-# Research Goal
+## Research Goal

 The goal of this project is to analyse lithium-ion battery charging behaviour using **state-equivalent criteria** rather than simple voltage-based comparisons.

 The analysis focuses on the **Δt(Q) method**, which compares the time required to reach the same transferred charge under different charging conditions.

-This approach allows a consistent comparison of charging processes when analysing experimental battery data.
+This approach enables a consistent comparison of charging behaviour in experimental battery studies.

 ---

-# Analysis Workflow
+## Analysis Workflow

 ```mermaid
 flowchart LR